Janst1000/buntesgelaber/README.md

 # buntesgelaber

-This is a natural language processing model trained on german laws taken from the bundestag/gesetze repository.
+This is a natural language processing model trained on german laws taken from the https://github.com/bundestag/gesetze

 ## Setup

 The model will automatically downloaded from huggingface when you first run the script.

+You can also find the model here https://huggingface.co/Janst1000/buntesgelaber/tree/main

 It is also recommended to install a conda evironment with all the necessary python modules